AbdullahMusleh44/matlab-object-detection-code/README.md

 FINALYOLOv2: Contains the YOLOv2 model implementation.\
 data: Contains the dataset used for training and evaluation.\

+The main model file for each model is:\
+FASTER_RCNN: fasterRcnnModel\
+FINALSSD: SSD_Model\
+FINALYOLOv2: yoloV2Model\
 Note: All supporting functions for the models are obtained from MathWorks website and are needed for the models to function.\